 The second picture I’m anchoring using a knuckle on part of my ear.

 The third picture is a “floating anchor” or “half butterfly”, difficult to get right and requires lots of practice.

 Store your slingshot/catapult in a cool dry environment.
 When not shooting keep your slingshot out of direct sunlight.

 UV light will drastically reduce the lifespan of you bands/tubes.

 Always store bands in a cool, dark place when not in use.
 Do not expose bands to high temperatures (like your car on a summer day!)

 Be careful not to damage the edges of your bands.
 Any imperfection along the edge will very quickly result in tearing and failure of the bands

-Band life is generally reckoned to be around 1000 shots.
+Band life can vary greatly but is generally reckoned to be around 1000 shots.
 This can vary according to the type and cut of the bands, their usage and the band length to draw length ratio as well as the general care and maintenance of the bands.

-If you use a short draw your bands will last longer than if you use an extremely long draw for instance (for the same length of band).
+Note: If you use a short draw your bands will last longer than if you use an extremely long draw for instance (for the same length of band).